Block diagonally symmetric lozenge tilings: Statement of main results

 where the sum runs over the sets $P$ described in \eqref{eq.condition}.
-In this paper, we also consider the \textit{$(q,t)$-weight} of a lozenge tiling of $T(n,m;P)$ by setting $x_k = q^{k-1}t$; this weight assignment is closely related to the ``volume'' of a pile of unit cubes.
-We replace $\x$ by $q,t$ to indicate the $(q,t)$-generating function of $\r$-block diagonally symmetric lozenge tilings of $H(m,m,n)$ and the $(q,t)$-weight of lozenge tilings of $T(n,m;P)$. \begin{remark} Specializing all the weights $x_i = 1$, the sum \eqref{eq.xtrapezoidsum} was previously studied when it runs over different sets $P$. \begin{itemize} \item When the sum contains only one term and the set $P$ contains $m$ elements: \eqref{eq.xtrapezoidsum} equals the number of lozenge tilings of a trapezoid region with $m$ unit triangles labeled by $P$ deleted.
-In this case, the number of lozenge tilings is enumerated by Cohn, Larsen, and Propp \cite{CLP}.
+In this paper, we also consider the \textit{$(q,t)$-weight} of a lozenge tiling of $T(n,m;P)$ by setting $x_k = q^{k-1}t$; this weight assignment is closely related to the volume of a pile of unit cubes.
+We use $\M_{q,t}^{\r}(H(n,m,m))$ and $\M_{q,t}^{\r}(T(n,m;P))$ to denote the $(q,t)$-generating functions of $\r$-block diagonally symmetric lozenge tilings of $H(n,m,m)$ and lozenge tilings of $T(n,m;P)$, respectively. \begin{remark} The sum in \eqref{eq.xtrapezoidsum} was previously studied when it runs over different sets $P$. \begin{itemize} \item When the sum contains only one term and the set $P$ contains $m$ fixed elements: \eqref{eq.xtrapezoidsum} equals a certain Schur polynomial (see \eqref{eq.AFschur}).
+In particular, specializing all the weights $x_i=1$ yields the number of lozenge tilings of a trapezoidal region with $m$ unit triangles labeled by $P$ deleted, which was enumerated by Cohn, Larsen, and Propp \cite{CLP}.

-\item When the sum runs over all the $m$-subsets of $[m+n]$: \eqref{eq.xtrapezoidsum} equals the number of symmetric plane partitions $| \pi \in PP^{n}(m \times m) | \mathsf{tr}(\pi) = \pi|$.
-The weighted enumeration in this case has been introduced in \eqref{eq.MacMsscq1} and \eqref{eq.MacMssc}. \end{itemize} One can view the sum \eqref{eq.xtrapezoidsum} as an interpolation of the two previously studied cases. \end{remark} Our first main theorem provides a simple product formula for the $(q,t)$-generating function of $\r$-block diagonally symmetric lozenge tilings of $H(m,m,n)$. \begin{theorem} For positive integers $m$ and $n$, let $\r=(r_1,\ldots,r_n)$ be an $n$-tuple of non-negative integers such that $r_1+\cdots+r_n=m$.
-The $(q,t)$-generating function of $\r$-block diagonally symmetric lozenge tilings of $H(m,m,n)$ is given by the following formula:
+\item When the sum runs over all the $m$-subsets $P$ of $[m+n]$: \eqref{eq.xtrapezoidsum} corresponds to a sum of certain Schur polynomials.
+Equations \eqref{eq.MacMsscq1} and \eqref{eq.MacMssc} are specializations of such a sum: the latter corresponds to the number of symmetric plane partitions $|\{ \pi \in PP^n(m \times m )~|~ \mathsf{tr}(\pi) = \pi \}|$. \end{itemize} One can view the sum in \eqref{eq.xtrapezoidsum} as an interpolation of the two previously studied cases. \end{remark} Our first main theorem provides a simple product formula for the $(q,t)$-generating function of $\r$-block diagonally symmetric lozenge tilings of $H(n,m,m)$. \begin{theorem} For positive integers $m$ and $n$, let $\r=(r_1,\ldots,r_n)$ be an $n$-tuple of non-negative integers such that $r_1+\cdots+r_n=m$.
+The $(q,t)$-generating function of $\r$-block diagonally symmetric lozenge tilings of $H(n,m,m)$ is given by the following formula:

 where $S_k = \sum_{i=1}^{k}r_i$, $\alpha=\sum_{i=1}^{n}\binom{S_{n}-S_{i}}{2}$, and $\beta=\sum_{i=1}^{n}(S_{n}-S_{i})$. \end{theorem}